Survival Tips for Clothing Emergencies - Use a Sewing Kit

 - Overall plastic snap case that holds all the sewing/mending supplies

 You should treat your sewing kit as a necessity -- just as much as your toiletries and other required items.
 In fact, you should not travel anywhere without it.
-You may want to keep an extra sewing kit home at all times -- one for travel and the other as a spare.
+You may want to keep two sewing kits home at all times -- one for travel and the other as a spare.

 Clothing Emergency Tip